Mastercard-Gateway/woocommerce-gateway-simplify-commerce/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-The Simplify Commerce gateway lets you to take credit card payments directly on your store.
+The Simplify Commerce gateway for WooCommerce 2.6+ lets you to take credit card payments directly on your store.

 == Description ==